bonn0062/GSoD/absolute_beginners.rst

   a = np.array([[1 , 2, 3, 4], [5, 6, 7, 8], [9, 10, 11, 12]])

-You can create a new array with the same data using:
+You can create a new array object that looks at the same data using:

 **Input:**